rcrowther/ssc/README.rst

     source ~/.bashrc

-or restart the whole computer, but in the middle of development, that's a pain.
+or restart the whole computer but, in the middle of development, that's a pain.

 Adjust the script
 -----------------
 If Scala and Java are fully installed, ``ssc`` may work now.
 However, most Java users have a muddle of JDK/JVM/Scala installations.
-If development is on `Eclipse`, you have caos, as `Eclipse` will have Scalas and Javas everyplace.
+If development is on `Eclipse`, you have caos.

 The launching script has been written to make this easy.
 Goto `bin/ssc`.
 At the top are a few annotated variables, notably,